 Be likable

-Your demeanor plays a significant role.
+Your demeanor plays a significant role in the outcome.
 Being amiable can tilt the balance in your favor.
-Show genuine enthusiasm and commitment to the role or company.
+Make sure to show genuine enthusiasm and commitment to the role or company throughout the conversation.

 Aim high